 Motivated by the results obtained with D. speciosa, they investigated possible applications of computer modeling to describe the spatial dynamics of other agricultural pests, such as S. frugiperda, which has developed resistance to Bt corn, cotton and soybeans.

-In order to delay the development of S. frugiperda and other pests' resistance to transgenic crops that have been modified to repel parasites through the inclusion of genetic material from Bacillus thuringiensis Berliner (Bt) bacteria, technicians have advised farmers to create refuges, strips within Bt crop fields of the same crop without a Bt trait.
+Technicians have advised farmers to delay the development of resistance to Bt crops in S. frugiperda and other pests by creating refuges, strips within Bt crop fields of the same crop without a Bt trait.

 Refuges are intended to ensure the maintenance of individuals susceptible to Bt technology within the pest population.
 They mate with resistant individuals, and this prevents the population as a whole from developing resistance to Bt toxins, Godoy explained.
 "It's been demonstrated that the larger the refuge area is, the lower the frequency of Bt-resistant individuals," he said.

 Using a cellular automata-based computer model that predicts the movements of insects, the researchers measured the effectiveness of three different refuge configurations: mixed seeds, random blocks, and strips.